jshimkoski/component-library/README.md

 A comprehensive collection of Vue 3 components built with TypeScript and Vite, designed for modern web applications.

+**Please Note:** This library is under active development.
+Nothing is set in stone, and breaking changes may occur.

 ## Overview

 This component library provides a set of highly customizable, accessible, and reusable Vue 3 components.
 Built with TypeScript and Vite, it offers excellent developer experience and runtime performance.